ikmartin/ikmartin.github.io/index.md

 # Isaac Martin's Homepage

-Hello!
-Putting down personal info and copying relevant portions of my CV is tedious -- I'll get to that in due time.
-You can find a copy of my CV here for now: ([CV - Last updated August 2022](/files/CV.pdf)).
-Right now I'm mostly using this site to host random pages contained in [blog](/pages/blog/blog/).

-I'll update the other stuff once a reason presents itself.
+I'm Isaac Martin and this is my website.

+Biography: University of Utah (Bachelor's) -> University of Cambridge (Master's) -> University of Texas at Austin (Ph.D. -- working on it).

+Here's an outdated copy of my CV: ([CV - Last updated August 2022](/files/CV.pdf)).

-This site was built with the Julia package [Franklin](https://franklinjl.org/), and I'm still learning about everything it has to offer.
-I highly recommend it.
+This site was built with help from the Julia package [Franklin](https://franklinjl.org/) and styled using a modified version of the formatting found on [Ploum](https://ploum.net).

+This site was styled using a modified version of the formatting found on [Ploum](https://ploum.net) and the Julia package [Franklin](https://franklinjl.org/) lets me write in Markdown and LaTeX without *too* much faffing about.